 “Express Wedge”: When the “Express Wedge” is landed on, the player will call a consonant.
 If correct, they earn $1,000 per letter and the player must declare “pass” or “play.”
 By “passing,” play proceeds as usual.
 By “playing,” the player continually calls consonants, earning $1,000 for each one in the puzzle, until he/she is able to solve the puzzle.
 A wrong move results in the player going “Bankrupt.”
 Vowels still cost $250.

 “Prize Puzzle”: The contestant who correctly solves the “Prize Puzzle” will win a prize in addition to their winnings for the round.

 “Crossword Puzzle Round”: Words that are tied together by a clue will appear intertwined, horizontally and vertically across the puzzleboard.
 Contestants play the game normally until they solve the puzzle by reading all of the words in any order.

-Wheel of Fortune is produced by Sony Pictures Television, a Sony Pictures Entertainment Company.
+Wheel of Fortune is produced by Sony Pictures Television Studios, a Sony Pictures Entertainment Company.
 The executive producer is Harry Friedman.
 It is distributed domestically by CBS Television Distribution and internationally by CBS Studios International, both units of CBS Corp.

 © 2016 Califon Productions, Inc. "Wheel of Fortune" and “America’s Game” are registered trademarks of Califon Productions, Inc. All Rights Reserved.